JonAbrams/SpaceAce/README.md

 ## Intro

-SpaceAce is used to store the _state_ of your front-end application.
-Think of it as a replacement for `this.setState(…)` in your React apps.
+SpaceAce is used to store and update the _state_ of your front-end application.

-It was created by a user of Redux that grew frustrated of how frustrating it was to use.
+It was created by a user of Redux that grew a bit frustrated.
 SpaceAce is designed to be more modular and with an API designed to help with your most common tasks.

 Any and all [feedback is welcome](https://twitter.com/JonathanAbrams)!

 ## Benefits

-* **Immutable** – Centralized state with easy to track changes
+* **Immutable** – Centralized state with easy to track changes.
+* **Modular** – Every object/array in the space is also automatically a space too.
-* **Modular** – Easily create sub-states for each component, each a _space_ with the same methods as its parent
+* **No Boilerplate** – Declare actions within the same file as your view components.
-* **No Boilerplate** – Easily merge changes onto any part of the state, no need to declare actions or have have a central reducer.
-* **Convenient API** – Create sub-spaces and bind to events within your render functions.
+* **Convenient API** – “Create” sub-spaces and bind actions to events within your render functions.
+* **Framework Agnostic** – Designed with React in mind, but works with any stateless view library/framework.

 ## Example Usage